 The bridge was the high performance Fender Deluxe 2-Point Synchronized Tremolo with a pop-in arm as opposed to the screw-in arm found on the Strat Plus line.
 This high performance tremolo unit kept the guitar in tune much better than the vintage tremolo.
 It doesn’t handle dive bombing and whammy bar theatrics as well as a Floyd Rose but it keeps Jeff Beck’s Stratocaster in tune so it’s a good, proven unit.

 The 1998-2003 Fender American Deluxe Stratocaster series featured aged plastic parts, a 3-ply mint green pickguard and chrome hardware to complete it’s beautiful appearance.
-The headstock featured a raised metal Fender logo which added to the classy appearance as well.
+In addition, the headstock featured a raised metal Fender logo which added to the classy appearance as well.
 The guitar shipped with Fender Super Bullet strings gauged .009-.042 which added to it’s easy playing feel.

 Here’s a page from the brochure for the 1998 American Deluxe Fat Strat which had a Fishman power bridge for acoustic sounds and had an optional locking tremolo unit available.